-As a member of our plan, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2017 is \$1825.
-The amounts you pay for deductibles, copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and for your Part D prescription drugs (do not count toward your in-network maximum out-of-pocket.)
-In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount (see the Medical Benefits Chart in Section 2, below).
-If you reach the in-network maximum out-of-pocket of \$1825, you will not have to pay any out-of-pocket costs for the rest of the plan year for in-network covered Part A and Part B services.

-The most you will have to pay out-of-pocket for combined in-network and out-of-network covered Part A and Part B services in 2017 is \$1825.
-The amounts you pay for deductibles, copayments, and coinsurance for combined in-network and out-of-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for plan premiums and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.)
-In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount (see the Medical Benefits Chart in Section 2, below).
-If you reach the combined maximum out-of-pocket amount of \$1825, you will not have to pay any out-of-pocket costs for the rest of the plan year for combined in-network and out-of-network covered Part A and Part B services.
+- Your in-network maximum out-of-pocket amount is \$1350.00.
+This is the most you pay during the plan year for covered Medicare Part A and Part B services received from network providers.
+The amounts you pay for deductibles, copayments, and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
+(The amounts you pay for plan premiums and Part D prescription drugs and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
+(See the Medical Benefits Chart in Section 2, below) If you have paid \$1350.00 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the plan year when you see our network providers.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party). - Your combined maximum out-of-pocket amount is \$1350.00.
+This is the most you pay during the plan year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
+The amounts you pay for deductibles, copayments, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.)
+In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
+(See the Medical Benefits Chart in Section 2, below.)
+If you have paid \$1350.00 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the plan year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).